Epigenetics of Stem Cells, Development & Cancer

 -

-Our work investigates novel biological roles of DNA modifying enzymes in stem cells, development and cancer.
-This line of research will help us better understand the biology of stem cells at the molecular, cellular and organismal levels and could lead to identification of new markers and targets for enhancing stem cell applications in regenerative medicine or treating diseases like cancer.
-For further details on our research please see our publications.
+This line of research will help us understand the epigenetic basis of regulation of stem cells, development and diseases at the molecular, cellular and organismal levels.
+It could also lead to identification of new markers and targets for enhancing stem cell applications in regenerative medicine or treating diseases like cancer.
+For further details on our research please see our publications in the next tab or on PubMed .